What makes one fire starter better than another for survival?

 - Some types subject to fuel evaporation

-Plasma lighters are fairly new technology and often get overlooked for survival.
-They are definitely worth considering though, even as your primary fire starter, since they work well in all situations so long as you keep them dry and charged.
+Plasma lighters are relatively new technology and often get overlooked for survival.
+They are worth considering, even as your primary firestarter, since they work well in all situations as long as you keep them dry and charged.

 - Very easy to use

 - Push-button operation